Obedience to God Rather Than Men: Joy in Suffering for Christ's Name

 The Spirit purifies the church, the apostles continue powerful witness, the authorities intensify opposition, and the apostles rejoice that they are counted worthy to suffer for Jesus' name.

 Acts 5 argues that the church's life and witness belong to God.
-The Holy Spirit will not tolerate hypocrisy that corrupts the community's integrity, and human authorities cannot silence the message God commands His witnesses to speak.
-The apostles proclaim Jesus as the crucified, risen, exalted Savior who gives repentance and forgiveness, and they rejoice when suffering confirms their identification with His name.
+The Holy Spirit will not tolerate hypocrisy that corrupts the community's integrity, and human authorities cannot silence the message God commands his witnesses to speak.
+The apostles proclaim Jesus as the crucified, risen, exalted Savior who gives repentance and forgiveness, and they rejoice when suffering confirms their identification with his name.

 Theological logic